Last Duel (video game)

-Last Duel: Inter Planet War 2012 is a vertically scrolling shooter released in arcades by Capcom in 1988.
+Last Duel: Inter Planet War 2012 is a 1988 vertically scrolling shooter video game developed and published by Capcom for arcades.
 It was ported to the Amiga, Amstrad CPC, Atari ST, Commodore 64, and ZX Spectrum.

 Plot

 Taking place in the year 2012 of an alternate galaxy, Last Duel involves the struggle between two planets Mu and Bacula.
 On planet Bacula, a strong warrior tribe known as the Galden rose to immense military power and literally conquered all of the societies on the planet.
 Unsatisfied with conquering just one planet, the Galden decided to conquer a neighboring terrestrial planet, Mu.
 Using advanced bioships, star fighters and motor vehicles, the Galden invaded Mu, destroying many of its cities and taking the planet's ruler Queen Sheeta hostage.

 The remaining royal guards of Mu are deployed in space fighters that can transform into cars to rescue the queen and crush the Galden forces.

 Gameplay

-The player alternated per level between using car and space ship.
-The vehicle had two main attacks one of which varied depending on the form the vehicle took.
-In car mode, the vehicle could jump over pot holes and enemies while in ship mode, the vehicle would perform a barrel roll making it temporarily invincible and altogether dangerous.
+The player alternates per level between using car and space ship.
+The vehicle has two main attacks one of which varies depending on the form the vehicle takes.
+In car mode, the vehicle can jump over pot holes and enemies, while in ship mode the vehicle will perform a barrel roll making it temporarily invincible and altogether dangerous.

-The player could select Power-Ups that including a large, slow firing laser, a twin-shot, a wide shot and options that provided side attacks; Speed-Ups were only available in ship mode.
-Every driving section was timed and if the player was unable to reach the boss on time, they would lose a life.
-However, the moment the player encountered the boss, the timer would disappear.
+The player can select power-ups that include a large, slow firing laser, a twin-shot, a wide shot and options that provided side attacks; speed-ups are only available in ship mode.
+Every driving section is timed and if the player is unable to reach the boss on time, they will lose a life, but the moment the player encounters the boss, the timer will disappear.